davidysoards/davidysoards-personal-website/README.md

 The Contact form is functional and uses files and code snippets from http://reusableforms.com/ The icons in the placeholders are emojis written directly into the html using Rocket :)

+This project was my first time using SASS and I can't see myself using regular CSS ever again.
+Love the SASS!